junglesta/wherenodoctor/_posts/2016-01-03-green-pages.md

 It can also be used by pregnant women.

-But be careful not to take too much acetaminophen—too much poisons the liver.
+But be careful not to take too much acetaminophen, too much poisons the liver.

-_Dosage of_ acetaminophen—for pain and fever— 500 mg. tablets
+_Dosage of_ acetaminophen, for pain and fever,  500 mg. tablets

 Give acetaminophen by mouth 4 times a day.